ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

 ## Abstract
-Elastic signature (ES) aims to sign data with a secret that user can change and it can be flexible in length.
-To user, it uses like password.
-ES provides the same signing capability as the private key, and it is fully decentralized.
-This EIP defines a protocol that a smart contract can implement to verify and authorize operations with ES.
+Elastic signature (ES) aims to sign data with a human friendly secret.
+The secret can be verified fully on-chain and is not stored anywhere.
+A user can change the secret as often as they need to.
+The secret does not have a fixed length.
+The secret will be just like password, which is a better understood concept than private key.
+This is specifically true for non-technical users.
+This EIP defines a smart contract interface to verify and authorize operations with ES.

 ## Motivation
-Why private key cannot be changed?
+What would a changeable "private key" enable us?
 For years, we have been looking for ways to lower on-boarding barrier for users, especially those with less technical experiences.
 Private key custody solutions seem to provide an user friendly on-boarding experience, but it is vendor dependent and is not on-chain.
 ES makes a breakthrough with Zero-knowledge technology.
 It generates signature on client side.
-The verification will be done in smart contract.
+The verification will be done in a smart contract.

-ES is a new signature algorithm, it is not trying to instead of private key, but can also be served as an additional signing mechanism to the private key signature.
-It can create a double signed message to provide additional securities.
-It can be used as a plugin to smart contract wallet like account abstraction (EIP 4337).
+ES is a new signature algorithm.
+It is not an either-or solution to the private key.
+It is designed to serve as an additional signing mechanism to the private key signature.
+We can create a double signed message to provide additional securities.
+It can be used as a plugin to smart contract wallet, like account abstraction (EIP 4337).

 ## Specification
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+There are three parties involved, Verifier, Requester and Prover.

+- A verifier,
+  - should verify the hashes that are computed as agreed using the proof.
+  - must not store password in plain text.
+- A requester
+  - should provide all operation parameters to the prover.
+  - shall request a verification from the verifier.
+- An prover
+  - should compute the hashes from all operation parameters given, well-known variables and the password.
+  - This computation
+    - should be agreed with the verifier.
+    - should generate a proof of the process.
+    - should output at least three hashes.

+Below is the interface that a verifier should implement.
 ```javascript
 pragma solidity ^0.8.0;